fishkingsin/elinux-lpd8806/README.md

 INTRODUCTION
 =====================
-This library is modified from [elinux-tcl](https://bitbucket.org/xdseed/elinux-lpd8806/src/) and designed to help you get started using the Total Control
-Lighting RGB LED pixels from www.coolneon.com on your BeagleBone.
+This library is modified from [elinux-tcl](https://bitbucket.org/xdseed/elinux-lpd8806/src/) and designed to help you get started using the LPD8806 LED Strip  on your Raspberry Pi.
 This library should work on any linux platform in which the spidev kernel module has been included.